-L’oreal Paris is indeed sold in China, below is a screenshot taken from L’Oreal Paris’ China website:
+L’Oreal Paris products are indeed sold in China, below is a screenshot taken from L’Oreal Paris’ China website:

-Some would argue that since L’Oreal has in the past and continues to contribute to the research and development of non-animal testing methods, in which some are currently being used and adopted in China, that we should continue to support and buy from L’Oreal if we want to work to see a global end to animal testing for cosmetics.
+Some would argue that L’Oreal has continuously contributed to the research and development of non-animal testing methods, in which some are being used and adopted in China today.
+And that we should continue to support and buy from L’Oreal if we want to work to see a global end to animal testing for cosmetics.

 Is L’Oreal Vegan?

-L’Oreal claims some of their products are “100% Vegan” however since L’Oreal tests on animals when required by law in 2019, we would not consider anything produced from L’oreal Paris to be considered vegan.
+L’Oreal claims some of their products are “100% Vegan” however since L’Oreal tests on animals when required by law, we would not consider anything marketed or sold by L’Oreal Paris to be considered vegan.

 Looking for cruelty-free alternative to L’Oreal Paris?
 We recommend the following cruelty-free makeup brands: